-The sectors feature is available to Silver, Gold, and Diamond users.
+The sectors feature is available to Silver, Gold, and Platinum users.
 You can upgrade your membership to get immediate access by clicking here.

 SlopeCharts has access to information about nearly 500 different industry sectors, and you can put this information to work to filter your watch lists based on choosing any sectors you want.
 For example, you might want to look at all the stocks in the S&P 500 related to retail.
 You also also examine all the individual stock tickers within each specific sector.

 There are a couple of ways to make use of the Sector data.
 One is to refer to the left panel of the SlopeCharts platform and, after choosing the Sectors data panel (which you access by clicking on the left or right arrows) you can explore the sectors and sub-sectors within.

 The ticker symbols themselves are organized within these lists, and you can copy any specific symbol to one of your own watchlists.
 If you want to return the list to its original state, click on the Sectors title at the top and choose Collapse All from the popup menu.

 You can make your exploration of sectors much quicker by doing some filtering.
 Click on the Sectors header and choose Apply Filters: